TeamLapen/Vampirism/README.md

 This mod is licenced under [LGPLv3](https://raw.githubusercontent.com/TeamLapen/Vampirism/master/LICENCE) ***except*** for the following parts:

 ##### Textures
-Any textures included with this mod are licenced under the following terms:
+Any textures included in this mod are licenced under the following terms:
 ```
-Any textures included in the mod may be used, remixed and distributed for anything related to Vampirism (fan art, addon mods, forks, reviews, ...) excluding resource packs.
+Any textures (and models) included in the mod may be used, remixed and distributed for anything related to Vampirism (fan art, addon mods, forks, reviews, ...) excluding resource packs.
 If you want to use them in a resource/texture pack, you must credit the Vampirism project or the individual creator where applicable and it must not be used commercially.
 ```